AnubisLMS/Mayat/README.md

 # Mayat

-**Mayat** is a plagiarism detection tool developed by [Tian(Maxwell) Yang](https://github.com/AlpacaMax).
+**Mayat** is a code similarity detection tool developed by [Tian(Maxwell) Yang](https://github.com/AlpacaMax).
 It works by comparing the Abstract Syntax Trees of students' code solutions and generate a similarity score for each pair of students' code.

 ## Usage
 To use the C frontend you first need to install clang's python bindings: